Search

 As you can see, definitive research into the link between supplements and memory enhancements is still in its infancy.
 Despite bold claims made by these supplement marketers, this article demonstrates that overall evidence is far from complete and decisive.

 The number one thing that people can do to enhance and protect memory is to follow a healthy diet and exercise regularly.
+Most memory vitamins can be found by making sure you’re eating good food.

 As amply repeated in this article, it is very important to seek medical guidance when trying new supplements.
 Although most of these supplements have not shown severe side-effects, they may react with other medications.